e-s-l/Circle_of_GPS_Coords/README.md

     - An example of the direct problem of geodesy...
     - For fun, have attempted to do this 'properly', though completely unnecessarily.
     - Version_1_Haversine uses the spherical Haversine formula to the determine the points list.
     - This version uses geopy to use an ellipsoidal model.
-It also produces well-formatted gpx files.
+It also produces (almost) well-formatted gpx files.

 ******************************************